 - Use a seam ripper to open the seam where it is not fitting correctly.
 Open the seam enough on each side to see the stress lines disappear.
 These are the lines that appear to pull across the bust or sag under the bust because the princess seam does not fit properly.

-- Place a piece of muslin fabric, the same as the one you are using, inside the opened seam and adjust to fill the gap and correct the width according to your needs.
+- Place a piece of muslin fabric, inside the opened seam and adjust to fill the gap, and correct the width.

-- Remove the mock top and press the seam down the center.
+- Remove the muslin and press the seam down the center.
 Cut through this line to create the two new pattern pieces making the necessary changes to fit your bust type.
 Add on seam allowances because these sides and front pieces will be a completely new pattern.

-How to add or reduce fullness on princess seams on the pattern piece:
+How to add fullness on princess seams on the pattern piece:

 - Tape the extra strip of paper into the space cut across the center of the bodice.
-This added strip should correspond with the side panel allowing the extra fullness for the bust measurement.
-Remember on the princess line the side panel curves and the center panel is straight.
-The fullness added to the curve needs to be complemented by adding into the center of the bodice as well.
+This added strip should correspond with the side panel allowing extra fullness for the bust measurement.
+Remember, on the princess line, the side panel curves, and the center panel is straight.
+The fullness added to the curve needs to be complemented by adding it into the center of the bodice as well.

 Adjusting the Apex on Princess Seams